smartcar/eslint-config-smartcar/README.md

 *This package is intended for internal use and may not follow Semver guidelines*

 ```
-$ npm install --save-dev eslint @smartcar/eslint-config-smartcar
+$ npm install --save-dev eslint @smartcar/eslint-config
 ```

 You may also be able to integrate ESLint into your text editor, a list of integrations is available [here](http://eslint.org/docs/user-guide/integrations).

-**Note:** If you install eslint globally, you have to install eslint-config-smartcar globally as well (as per [eslint#3293](https://github.com/eslint/eslint/issues/3293)).
+**Note:** If you install eslint globally, you have to install @smartcar/eslint-config globally as well (as per [eslint#3293](https://github.com/eslint/eslint/issues/3293)).
 It is recommended to install locally and add scripts to package.json as detailed under usage below.